-Step 1 - Finishing the Wood
+Step 1 - Finish the Wood

 The piece of butcher block should need no finishing.
-The 24 inch length is just a general idea, it can be longer or shorter, depending on the amount of space you have in your kitchen.
+The 24-inch length is just a general idea, it can be longer or shorter, depending on the amount of space you have in your kitchen.
 However, if the length is over 30 inches, you’ll need to add two more legs to support the counter top.

 Step 2 - Braces

-Step 3 - Attaching the Legs
+Step 3 - Attach the Legs

-Hold leg #1 against the two marks and screw the braces in place on the butcher block so that the leg is very secure.
+Hold leg #1 against the two marks and screw the braces in place on the butcher block so the leg is very secure.

 Leg #2 will be located on the corner.
 Hold it in place against the line and the edge then attach the screws, making sure the legs are very firm again.
 Now, put the plywood in place against the two legs and screw into place.

-Step 4 - Attaching the Top
+Step 4 - Attach the Top

 Turn your wood so the butcher block is at the top.
-Slide into place against the counter in the area where you want to have more counter space.
-Making sure the top of the butcher block is level with the counter top, screw the corner braces that are attached to the butcher black in place against the side of the kitchen cabinets.
+Slide it into place against the counter in the area where you want to have more counter space.
+Making sure the top of the butcher block is level with the counter top, screw the corner braces that are attached to the butcher block in place against the side of the kitchen cabinets.
 This will give you more valuable counter space.